 After that, the team discussed potential improvements.
 I redesigned the following pages to address the problems.

 Finally, we solved all the issues.
-I then designed a hi-fidelity prototype.
+I then designed a high-fidelity prototype.
 Below are several demos of the main use cases (please check if your browser supports video tags).

 Tools: Sketch, Principle